Generlate/Handbook/communication/index.md

 -   Always end on time (or early).
     -   If there's more to discuss, handle it asynchronously or schedule a new meeting with the appropriate participants.
     -   A meeting that would run over is a nudge that the meeting's agenda or duration was wrong, or that the meeting was led ineffectively.
 -   Remind people of your role in cross-functional meetings (including company meeting) or any other meeting that has team members you haven't met yet.
 We're growing, and it's hard to remember everyone's role!
-(The [org chart](../Org_Chart.md) helps.) <!-- missing link -->
+(The [org chart](../Org_Chart.md) helps.)

 #### Scheduling meetings with Google Calendar

-Before you start, please make sure you've [configured your Google Calendar settings](../people-ops/onboarding/general_onboarding.md#configure-google-calendar) as described in the onboarding guidelines. <!-- missing link -->
+Before you start, please make sure you've [configured your Google Calendar settings](../people-ops/onboarding/general_onboarding.md#configure-google-calendar) as described in the onboarding guidelines. <!-- missing link, change this to outlook/apple calendar -->

 -   When creating the Google Calendar event:
     -   Use the "Find a Time" feature to see when you and other meeting attendees are all available.